 Through Facebook Norrm met many who wanted to join in.
 The purple angel was named because Norrm fondly refers to his wife Elaine as “his angel”!

 On the 16th November, 2013, the first 50 world wide ambassadors were inagurated in Paignton, Devon, UK.
-There are now over 1000 ambassadors, all with their own teams of volunteers.
+There are now well over 1000 ambassadors, all with their own teams of volunteers.

 Many towns in the UK began raising awareness with The Purple Angel, taking the information to their local shops and businesses.
 On a facebook “Dementia Aware” page many others began to form dementia friendly communities and were inspired by the success of the project.
 Many Purple Angel Dementia Action Alliances now have their own steering groups and the word is spreading to other areas.
 It became apparent that many other organisations were needed to be included such as hospitals, first responders, rescue services, schools, scouts, etc. and resources were developed to address different situations.
 A book was written for young school children by Max Wallack in the USA and is being translated into other languages by purple angel ambassadors and talks held in schools in order that our young can grow up understanding dementia.